 Dodgemark Benefits:

-- Your club will be more eligible to recieve funding.
+• Your club will be more eligible to receive funding.

-For more information about Dodgemark, look at our Dodgemark Accreditation Guide.
+For more information about Dodgemark, look at our Club Stages documents.
 Once you’re ready, email hello@britishdodgeball.com to begin your Dodgemark accreditation journey.

 Come Join In Funding